 WHY WE SHOULD USE OLIVE OIL

-Olive oil is a monounsaturated fat and the cornerstone of the famous Mediterranean diet.
+Olive oil is a monounsaturated fat and the cornerstone of the world known Mediterranean diet.
 Most people choose olive oil because of its many proven benefits for human health.
-Extra virgin olive oils offer even more: a world of bitter and fruity flavors that chefs are capturing to elevate dishes to a level they never thought possible.
+Extra virgin olive oils offer even more: a range of bitterness, fruity flavours that chefs capture to elevate dishes to a level they never thought possible.

-There are several significant scientific studies showing the benefits of some foods that include olive oil.
-Replace other fats like butter with at least two tablespoons of extra virgin olive oil every day, eat lots of vegetables, and go for a walk, medical journals from around the world suggest.
+There are several significant scientific studies that show the benefits of some foods that include olive oil.
+Replace other fats such as butter with at least two daily tablespoons of extra virgin olive oil; eat plenty of vegetables and go for a walk, as suggested by medical journals around the world.